nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_linkages.md

 There are however scenarios where the information to the first query identifies additional information that is required.

 For example:
-* a retrieved medication is linked to a problem
+* a retrieved medication is linked to a problem that the clincian want to review
-* a retrieved problem is linked to ten consultations
+* a retrieved problem is linked to several consultations that the clincian wants to review
-* a retrieved immunisation is linked to a consultation
+* a retrieved immunisation is linked to a consultation that the clincian wants to review

-Where this happens the provider system will include FHIR identifiers for all the linked items.

 There may be a decision by the consuming system (or by a user of the consuming system) that they need additional information about the linked clinical item.
-To get these, the consumer system can call the GP Connect API a second time using the FHIR identifiers as search criteria.
+To get these, the consumer system may wish to call the GP Connect API a second time.

-If required, this can be repeated a third, fourth or any number of times to trace through a chain of linked data in a patient record.
+This version of GP Connect does not allow a consumer to search for a specific item in the patient record by its identifier.
+Instead the consumer should use the supported filters to reteive a larger dataset and then search for the item within the returned dataset.

 For example:
-* Retrieve all active medications of a patient.
-   * Spot one of the medications as being of potential relevance to the patient’s current issue.
-See that the medication is linked to a problem record.
-* Retrieve the problem linked to the medication
-   * See that the problem is linked to multiple consultations and was last discussed with the patient in a consultation two months ago.
-* Retrieve the latest consultation linked to the problem.
-   * Review the consultation notes to understand the latest information about the problem.
+* To display a consultation linked to a problem, the consumer system could request all the consultations that took place within the active period of the problem then search for the required consultation within the returned data.